 Goodlord’s mission is to make renting simple and transparent for everyone involved - and we want to apply the same principles to how we operate as a company.
-So, in addition to making our quarterly goals public, we’re introducing an open product roadmap, to provide our customers - and our future teammates - with a useful insight into what our product team is working on.
+So we’re introducing an open product roadmap, to provide our customers - and our future teammates - with a useful insight into what our product team is working on.

 You can check out our product roadmap here.
 We’ve also put together this guide to understanding how product roadmaps work.